Alexandre Coeff: Udinese

 On 13 July 2013, Coeff signed a five-year deal with Udinese Calcio.
 A day later, he was loaned to Granada CF, in a season-long deal.

 Gazélec Ajaccio

 On 4 August 2015, Coeff joined to Ligue 1 club Gazélec Ajaccio.

 Brest

 In July 2016, Coeff returned to France, and signed a two-year loan contract with Ligue 2 side Brest.

 AEL

 On 11 September 2018, Coeff moved to the Greek Superleague, joining AEL on a two-year deal.
 On 3 November 2018, he scored his first goal for the club, opening the score in a 1–1 away draw against Levadiakos.

 Return to Gazélec Ajaccio

 On 18 January 2019, he signed a two-year contract with Gazélec Ajaccio.

 Brescia

 On 1 February 2023, Coeff signed with Brescia in Italian Serie B.

+SM Caen

+On 25 July 2023, he signed with French club Stade Malherbe Caen in Ligue 2.

+Kerala Blasters FC

+On 24 July 2024, the Indian Super League club Kerala Blasters FC announced the signing of Coeff on a one-year deal.
+He made his debut for the club on 23 August in a 1–0 loss against Bengaluru FC in the 2024 Durand Cup quarter final by coming as a substitute in the 63rd minute.
+Coeff made his first league appearance against Punjab FC on 15 September, which ended in a 1–2 defeat for the Blasters, where he played the entire 90 minutes.
+He scored his maiden goal for the Blasters against Mohammedans S.C., which ended in a 3–0 win for the Blasters.
+On 17 January 2025, Kerala Blasters FC and Alexandre Coeff have mutually agreed to part ways.

+Valenciennes

+On 26 January 2025, Coeff signed with Valenciennes.

 International career

-Coeff is a France youth international, having earned caps from the under-16 to the under-21 levels.
+Born in France, Coeff is of Algerian descent through his maternal grandmother.
+He is a France youth international, having earned caps from the under-16 to the under-21 levels.